ivankirev13/Fitting-a-Linear-Model/README.md

 # Linear-Regression

 This is a project from my first year Statistics module at Imperial College London on fitting a linear model.
-The script is in the Fitting_a_Linear_Model.Rmd file and the steps are described as follows:
+The script is in the Fitting_a_Linear_Model.R file and there is also a R notebook version of the script.
+The steps are described as follows:

 Step 1: Reading in the Data
 Read in the data contained in data01738166.txt, and plot cost vs weight using a scatterplot.
 Does there